MosesKonsue/MosesKonsue.github.io/_posts/2021-08-28-scriptkiddie.md

 I am way out of my depth here.

 According to the writeups it seems that lateral movement to another user is required.
 We see that there is a script called `scanlosers.sh` in a user called `pwn`'s home directory.
 Reading the script we see that it reads rows from the `/home/kid/logs/hackers` file to read IP addresses and run nmap on them: We find the other logs in `./html`, a handy command is:

 ```bash
 kid@scriptkiddie:~/html$ grep -R logs .
 grep -R logs .
 ./app.py:        with open('/home/kid/logs/hackers', 'a') as f:
 ```
-This searches files for the presence of logs.
+This searches recursively files for the presence of logs.

 We see that `app.py` writes to `/home/kid/logs/hackers.`

 Reading app.py we see that it writes to the logs directory when non-alphanumeric characters are input into the website's SearchSploit field.
 The writer assumes that submitted non-alpha characters represent an attempt to *"hacK"* them.
 So the script notes ip addresses of users who submit them in a log and run Nmap on them.

 `scanlosers.sh` does not perform any input validation so we can perform "arbitrary OS command injection" by inputting our reverse shell in there.
-Ippsec does an excellent analysis of scanlosers.sh, after watching their video I now understand why our command would be executed.
+[Ippsec](https://youtu.be/Yn3iGF8xMQI?t=1979) does an excellent analysis of scanlosers.sh, after watching their video I now understand why our command would be executed.

 ```bash
 #!/bin/bash